wdi-sg/draw-this/README.md

 🍍🍍🍍
 ```

-You input 2.
+You input `2`.

-Your program draws:
+Your program draws a new row, adding to what's already there:

 ```
 🍍🍍🍍